-As the founder, owner and CEO of Veterans Home Care®, Bonnie Laiderman has helped more than 15,000 veterans and their spouses receive in-home care through the unique VetAssist® Program.
+As the founder and owner of Veterans Home Care®, Bonnie Laiderman has helped more than 20,000 veterans and their spouses receive in-home care through the unique VetAssist® Program.

-Bonnie started the business in 2003 to answer a need in the military community.
-Many veterans and their families fail to access available benefits from the Department of Veterans Affairs (VA) due to a lack of awareness.
+Bonnie started the business in 2003 to answer a need in the military veteran community.
+Many veterans and their families don’t utilize available benefits from the Department of Veterans Affairs (VA) due to a lack of awareness.
 As a caregiver for her late mother, Bonnie personally experienced the frustration of failing to access available VA benefits in her mother’s time of need.

-Veterans Home Care has also earned the Better Business Bureau’s Torch Award for Ethics and the Inc. 5000 Award of Fastest Growing Companies six times.
+Veterans Home Care has also earned the Better Business Bureau’s Torch Award for Ethics and the Inc. 5000 Award of Fastest Growing Companies seven times.

 In 2018 company owners Bonnie and Howard Laiderman carefully chose Retired Brigadier General Larry Kay as president of Veterans Home Care to refine and execute business strategies while maintaining operational excellence as the business scales further in revenue and market density.